Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Introduction

-Software misconfiguration has consistently been a major factor in software failures in large-scale systems~\cite{GuatemalaDNS, DataBreachReport,Empirical2015Xu}.
+Software misconfiguration has consistently been a major factor in software failures in large-scale systems\footnote{Hacking Guatemala’s DNS -- Spying on Active Directory Users By Exploiting a TLD Misconfiguration, \url{https://thehackerblog.com/hacking-guatemalas-dns-spying-on-active-directory-users-by-exploiting-a-tld-misconfiguration/index.html}}\textsuperscript{,}\footnote{2020 Data Breach Investigations Report, \url{https://www.verizon.com/business/resources/reports/2020-data-breach-investigations-report.pdf}}~(Xu et al.~\citeyear{Empirical2015Xu}).
 Some studies aim to methodically understand real-world software misconfigurations by categorizing them according to their fundamental causes or consequences.
-From the perspective of consequences, Zhang \textit{et al.}~\cite{2013confDiagnoser,2014confSuggester} distinguished software misconfigurations by whether they can lead to system crashes.
-Yin \textit{et al.}~\cite{yin2011empirical} presented a detailed classification of misconfigurations: {parameter}, {compatibility}, and {component} issues, where \textit{parameter} refers to parameter mistakes, \textit{compatibility} refers to the compatibility among different components or modules, and \textit{component} refers to ``\textit{neither parameter mistakes nor compatibility problems}''.
-However, these classifications provided limited assistance in understanding fundamental causes. {For example, a hardware limitation issue (\textbf{CB210} in our dataset) occurred when the system loaded a large dataset and run out of the memory because the configuration option \texttt{memory\_limit} is configured to a very low value.
-However, this case would be ambiguously classified as component misconfigurations according to Yin \textit{et al.}~\cite{yin2011empirical}.}
+From the perspective of consequences, Zhang et al.~(\citeyear{2013confDiagnoser,2014confSuggester}) distinguished software misconfigurations by whether they can lead to system crashes.
+Yin et al.~(\citeyear{yin2011empirical}) presented a detailed classification of misconfigurations: {parameter}, {compatibility}, and {component} issues, where \textit{parameter} refers to parameter mistakes, {including ``\textit{incorrect format}'' and ``\textit{unsupported value}'',} \textit{compatibility} refers to the compatibility among different components or modules, and \textit{component} refers to ``\textit{neither parameter mistakes nor compatibility problems}''.
+However, these classifications provided limited assistance in understanding fundamental causes.
+For example, a hardware limitation issue (\textit{RC$\mathit{_{II}}$-Case\#210}\footnote{\textit{RC$\mathit{_{II}}$} indicates the second root cause category in~\Cref{root_cause} and its case ID in our dataset is 210.}) occurred when the system loaded a large dataset and ran out of memory because the configuration option \texttt{memory\_limit} was configured to a very low value.
+However, this case would be incorrectly classified as component misconfigurations according to the classification proposed by Yin et al.~(\citeyear{yin2011empirical}).
+Since the configured value is legal, it is not classified as a parameter mistake according to the definition.

-In addition to classification, many approaches have been proposed to diagnose software misconfigurations, such as statistical analysis~\cite{2003peerpressure,2008sigConf,2013confDiagnoser}, {program }static analysis~\cite{2013confDiagnoser,2014confSuggester,2015confDoctor,2020cDep,zhang2021configX}, instrumentation~\cite{2007autobash,2010confAid,2012Xray}, {machine} learning~\cite{2016configc,2017configv,2020pracextractor}, etc. With the ongoing evolution of software, particularly in terms of scale and complexity of deployment environments, it is necessary to investigate whether current methods for diagnosing configuration errors are still effective in resolving actual configuration issues.